iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Completeness, Convergence in Banach Space.md

 **Observations**:

 The isometry is about the vector space.
-An example where we can use to complete the metric space $l^\infty$ is [[Examples of Incomplete, Complete Metrics Space]], example 2.
+An example where we can use to complete the metric space $l^\infty$ is [[Examples for Metric Space]], example 2.
 All the possible limit of sequences in the metric space will complete the space giving it closure.
 In the same section, one can also complete the space of polynomials over a closed interval to any continuous function to form a complete metric space (also a vector space) to form a Banach space.

 ---
 ### **Series Convergence Types in Banach Space**